 These are small plastic mouth-guards that can be used immediately without specialist fitting.

-MADS these are generally used for the management of snoring and sleep apnoea but researchers have investigated their use for the management of sleep bruxism.
+MADS are generally used for the management of snoring and sleep apnoea but researchers have also investigated their use for the management of sleep bruxism.

 Physical rehabilitation techniques have been thought to assist in correcting bruxism.
 The objective of developing or strengthening the jaw opening muscles is to ‘hold the mandible in balance’.

-The use of medication in the management of bruxism has been studied but has relied solely on patients’ reports.
+The use of medication in the management of bruxism has been studied, although has relied solely on patients’ reports.